ewave-com/devbox-linux/_doc/how-to-articles/how_to_use_platform_tools.md

 ### Command `akeneo2:setup:elastic`

-Using this command it is possible to import indices data from ES dump files using npm elasticdump package. (todo move install from dump to global level)
+Using this command it is possible to import indices data from ES dump files using npm elasticdump package.
 See the related configuration subsection `sources->es` in [How to configure .env-project.json](project_env_project_json.md)

 Otherwise this command resets ElasticSearch indices data and performs fresh reindex of your mysql data for Akeneo 2 version.